slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 Of everything that happened to me, the most traumatic were these blockings.

 Before that, I did get accepted into the Drama House in 2014, and kicked out of a drama house in 2017 (that's a whole thematically relevant story that would require permission), and maybe one person did block me in 2017, perhaps being the actual first, maybe, and there were people I blocked 2017 and before, who I unblocked after realizing I didn't have a good reason to block them.
-This issue is insidious, ubiquitous, and not one I would've thought important.
+This issue is insidious and ubiquitous.

 ## Rituals, Religion, & Hell